SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     foundation_terrain : Terrain
 ```

-Changes the terrain under a game entity when it is created.
+Changes the terrain under a game entity on its creation.

 **foundation_terrain**
-Replacement terrain that is placed on the tiles the game entity occupies.
+Replacement terrain that is placed under the space the game entity occupies.

 ## ability.type.GameEntityStance